 Different Strokes for Different Folks

-When first visiting Barcelona, I excitedly planned to see the architecture of Antoni Gaudi, especially his sacred masterpiece, La Sagrada FamŪlia.
-I took an open-top city tour bus to go to his unique church.
+When first visiting Barcelona, my wife & I excitedly planned to see the architecture of Antoni Gaudi, especially his sacred masterpiece, La Sagrada FamŪlia.
+We took an open-top city tour bus to go to his unique church.
 But only part way, almost everyone excitedly got off the bus.
-I asked a departing passenger "Where are we?" -- "Camp Nou!" Ė it was FC Barcelona stadium, Europe's largest football (soccer) stadium.
-I was greatly looking forward to seeing Gaudi's church, so didn't visit.
-But I clearly felt that assorted people view a city and its assets very differently.
+We were confused and asked a departing passenger "Where are we?" -- "Camp Nou!" Ė it was FC Barcelona stadium, Europe's largest football (soccer) stadium.
+We felt confronted by the reality of how varied people view a city and its assets quite differently.